ahaanlimaye/anonymity/README.md

 ![TXT After Anonymization](samples/txt_after_img1.jpg)

 ## What it Uses
+- Python
-- Python, ScaPy NLP Library, PyMuPDF Library
+- ScaPy NLP Library
+- PyMuPDF Library

 ## Known Bugs
 - Some PDFs may not be redacted very clearly depending on the formatting of the PDF file